Board of Directors

 George Armstrong | Director Special Education Teacher Petoskey High School

-George believes that Challenge Mountain is all about the people; a majority of the significant relationships in his life have been forged from his involvement in causes that help make the world barrier free for all.
+George believes that Challenge Mountain is all about the people; a majority of the significant relationships in his life have been forged from his 37 years of special educational teaching and involvement in causes that help make the world barrier free for all.
 George has chosen to volunteer his time with Challenge Mountain because he believes in and is inspired by the many participants.

-Elizabeth brings 20+ years of non-profit service experience and a lifelong passion for skiing and the outdoors to her position as Executive Director of Challenge Mountain.
-She graduated in 1991 from Michigan State University with a BA degree in Political Science and recently earned a Certificate in Fund Raising Management from the Indiana University Lilly Family School of Philanthropy.
+Elizabeth brings 30 years of non-profit service experience and a lifelong passion for skiing and the outdoors to her position as Executive Director of Challenge Mountain.
+She graduated in 1991 from Michigan State University with a BA degree in Political Science.
+She has a Certificate in Fund Raising Management from the Indiana University Lilly Family School of Philanthropy.
 Elizabeth is committed to the organization’s long-term sustainability, ensuring Challenge Mountain will continue to connect people with opportunities that change lives.

 Linda Winn-Armstrong | Program Director